 Politicians didn't repeal America's first statewide Anti-Corruption Act in South Dakota quietly.
 They made a big deal about it.
 They rubbed it in the voters' faces.
 They went to an "appreciation night" hosted by lobbyists, took photos of themselves mocking their constituents, and tweeted about golfing with lobbyists.

 The people of South Dakota were outraged.
-And July 2017 marks their first chance to fight back on the ballot in 2018.
+And July 2017 marked their first chance to fight back on the ballot in 2018.

 What's in the Anti-Corruption Constitutional Amendment